Axway/api-builder-docs/content/en/docs/release_notes/villasimius.md

 <!-- ## Features -->

 ## Fixes
-* #7500: Fixed the unexpected re-rendering of UI components in the API DOCS & TEST page after a restart.
+* #7500: Fixed the unexpected re-rendering of UI components in the _API Doc & Test_ page after a restart.

 {{% releasenotes/deprecations %}}